NVivo License Types Explained (2026): Academic vs Commercial vs Team Use (And When It Stops Scaling)

 Academic Licenses: Affordable, but With Hard Limits

-Academic licenses are where NVivo looks most attractive on paper.
+Academic licenses are where NVivo looks most attractive initially, especially for students and university researchers.

 Typical characteristics